Quantum HyperNetworks: Training Binary Neural Networks in Quantum Superposition: Discussion

 We have introduced quantum hypernetworks, variational quantum circuits that search for optimal BiNNs over an augmented space comprising its parameters, hyperparameters, and any desired architectural choices, in a single optimization loop.
 Using classical simulations, we have shown that quantum hypernetworks effectively find optimal parameters, hyperparmeters and architectural choices with high probability on toy classification problems including a two-dimensional Gaussian dataset and a scaled-down version of the MNIST handwritten digits.
 We find that the probability of finding performant BiNNs is tied to the circuit depth, and consequently, to the amount of entanglement supported by the circuit.
 This indicates that entanglement and quantum effects play a role and decrease the probability that the optimization finds poor local minima.

-Even though expressing quantum hypernetworks in terms circuits with a simple linear connectivity have proven successful in our setting, other ansatze constructed considering knowledge of the problem, e.g., circuit designs adaptively grown guided by the objective function and gate availability~\cite{grimsleyAdaptiveVariationalAlgorithm2019}, may simultaneously shorten the circuit depth and significantly improve the effectiveness and scalability of our approach.
+Even though expressing quantum hypernetworks in terms of circuits with simple linear connectivity has proven successful in our setting, other ansatzes constructed considering knowledge of the problem, e.g., circuit designs adaptively grown guided by the objective function and gate availability~\cite{grimsleyAdaptiveVariationalAlgorithm2019}, may simultaneously shorten the circuit depth and significantly improve the effectiveness and scalability of our approach.
 To explore training large models beyond what's feasible with limited-size quantum processors, it is natural to consider a layer-by-layer optimization of the BiNN, which would operate analogously to the density matrix renormalization group algorithm~\cite{PhysRevB.48.10345}.
-Additionally, distributed quantum computing~\cite{thamQuantumCircuitOptimization2022}, as well as a multi-basis encoding of the problem~\cite{pattiVariationalQuantumOptimization2022}, may extend the scalability of our approach to larger ML models.
-The application of fault tolerant quantum algorithms may also prove useful to the success of the unified training strategy presented here and may lead to provable speedups~\cite{liaoQuantumSpeedupGlobal2021}.
+Additionally, distributed quantum computing~\cite{thamQuantumCircuitOptimization2022}, as well as a multi-basis encoding of the problem~\cite{pattiVariationalQuantumOptimization2022,sciorilliLargescaleQuantumOptimization2024}, may extend the scalability of our approach to larger ML models.
+For instance, using a multi-basis encoding, the optimization of a binary neural net with $O(10^6)$ parameters, which reaches the scale of current BiNNs such as binary Resnet-18~\cite{huangComprehensiveBenchmarkingBinary2023}, would require $O(100)$ qubits using with a cubic root scaling~\cite{sciorilliLargescaleQuantumOptimization2024}.
+Another powerful strategy that may help scale the size of the problems amenable to quantum optimization is through the use of mid-circuit measurement and reset strategies~\cite{decrossQubitreuseCompilationMidcircuit2022} including the quantum matrix product state technique~\cite{PhysRevResearch.1.023025,PhysRevB.106.165126,PhysRevLett.128.150504}.
+The application of fault-tolerant quantum algorithms may also prove useful to the success of the unified training strategy presented here and may lead to provable speedups~\cite{liaoQuantumSpeedupGlobal2021}.